jlapeyre/JuliaCon2018LapeyreTalk/JuliaCon2018_lapeyre.md

 * Super-calculator.
 Simple programming.

-* Prototyping.
+* Useful for prototyping an idea.
 (L Shifrin)

 * Can be very slow, even Mma, after lots of years and dollars.

 * *Julia* may be a substitute for special purpose "symbolic" or discrete problems.
 (Jesse [tiling], Jared [Dirac notation], and ...)

-* Completeness in domains.
+* Mma has completeness in domains.
 Want lots of special functions, high precision, complex ?
 (E.g. inverse Laplace transform).
 Integrate exotic integrands over exotic domains.

-* Most likely will want to break out of the expression/evaluation model.
+* Symata most likely will want to break out of the expression/evaluation model.

 #